Coffee Makers That Use K-Cups and Ground Coffee

 Bunn MyCafe MCU

-All the drawers look a little different from each other so you have an easier time remembering which accommodates which product.
+All the drawers look slightly different, so you have an easier time remembering which accommodates which product.
 No doubt about it, this is one brewer that has got you covered for every occasion.

 You can read the full review of the Bunn MyCafe MCU here.